rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 # How To Use the Route53 DNS Plugin

 This plugin works against the [AWS Route53](https://aws.amazon.com/route53/) DNS provider.
 It is assumed that you already have an AWS account with at least one DNS zone, and access to create IAM users/roles.
 The commands used in this guide will also make use of the [AwsPowershell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AwsPowershell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.

-Currently, they are also required in order to use the plugin.
+The `AwsPowershell` module is *not required* in order to use the plugin normally as long as you use the keys method of authentication.
+But it will use the module if it's installed.

 ## Setup